 Why flying insects can cause health problems in your backyard chickens

 Think about it – if you’re trying to forever keep insects from bugging you, you’re not eating, drinking, and enjoying life.
+The same is true for chickens.
+Maybe even more so since they aren’t reasoning creatures with access to an air-conditioned house.

-So, in this article, I’ll show you 6 different ways you can keep flying insects off your hens!
+So, in this article, I’ll show you 6 different ways you can keep flying insects off your hens! (plus more tips)

 Each year about this time, I put a few potted citronella plants in the coop.
 They look great, keep the air smelling fresh, and help keep mosquitoes from bothering the hens.